lexoyo/www.stastic.net/_posts/2019-06-26-first_user_tips.md

 ---
 Hello new user!

 Here is a short post to let you know that you're not alone.
-You will receive email soon with a few tips to get started with Stastic.
+You will receive an email soon with a few tips to get started with Stastic.

-Also feel free to use the contacts section to ask for help.
+Also feel free to use the contact section and ask for help.

 Happy publishing!